kunhwiko/concepts/systems/networks-part-1.md

 Routing Table
   a) A table that maps IP prefixes to next hops.
+     Both hosts and routers have a routing table.
   b) Routes on routing tables are updated through the following:
        * Direct Connection: Routers are aware of the networks they are directly attached to.
        * Static Routes: Routers are aware of routes that administrators manually seed in.